-The social issuer profile score(S-2) reflects broadly neutral-to-low risk from the most social factors other than housing.
-The city's economic importance is one of the key driver for better socio-economic indicators compared to the national average.
-Local labor market is characterized by more skilled work force, lower unemployment rate and higher salaries compared to the national average.
-Attractive labor market and almost 30 universities located in Prague have led to strong immigration to the city, providing basis for future local economic growth.
-However, these factors, along with low housing construction and an increasing number of short-term rentals, have hurt the housing affordability entailing a moderately negative social risk.
+The social issuer profile score (S-2) reflects low exposure to social risks across most categories.
+The unemployment rate in Prague is lower than the average for the Czech Republic.
+The average salary in Prague is one-third higher than in the remaining parts of the country, which have led to strong immigration to the city, thus boosting Prague's tax revenue and providing basis for future local economic growth.
+However, these factors, along with low housing construction and an increasing number of short-term rentals, have hurt the availability of housing entailing a moderately negative social risk.